na-na-hi/renget/archive/elysianrealm.md

 ##-> Signets<-
 Priority | Signet | Details
 ------ | ------ | ------
-1st | Kalpas1 | Both damage boosts, HP cap up are the key choices; can pick Burden, TDM from enhanced 2nd | Pardofelis1 | Both silver generation, both damage boosts, HP SP cap up are the key choices; must pick at least breach from enhanced, can also pick ultimate
+1st | Kalpas1 | Both damage boosts, HP cap up, vulnerability are the key choices; can pick Burden, TDM from enhanced 2nd | Pardofelis1 | Both silver generation, both damage boosts, HP SP cap up are the key choices; must pick at least breach from enhanced, can also pick ultimate
-2nd | Kevin2 | Breach, both damage boosts are the key choices, unlock nexus; can pick nexus enhancement 2nd | Griseo1 | Red Yellow Black are the key choices, unlock nexus Optional | Vill-V1 | 5 2 3 are the key choices, individual is fine, nexus is better; can also pick Sakura vulnerability, TDM as reinforcement
+2nd | Griseo1 | Red Yellow Black are the key choices, unlock nexus
+2nd | Vill-V1 | 5 2 3 are the key choices, individual is fine, nexus is better; can also pick Sakura vulnerability, TDM as reinforcement
+Optional | Sakura1 | Vulnerability, TDM are the key choices, don't need nexus; can also pick Eden both damage boosts, Kevin both damage boosts as reinforcement

 #->Herrscher of Human: Ego fast ulti<-
 ->![hohulti1](https://i.imgur.com/ivCy9A1.png)<-